 The other segment will hold the second-largest share in the market.
 Others comprise online channels, individual agents, and corporate agents.
 These agents use specific sophisticated data analytics tools like tableau to progress the claim management service, envisage the customer necessities, and boost customer preservation.
 These are the primary reasons that drive the market growth.

-Based on the end-user, the marine insurance market is segmented into ship owners, traders, and others.
+the marine insurance market is segmented into ship owners, traders, and others.

 The section of traders holds supremacy in the market and is expected to grow at a CAGR of 4.25%.
 While transporting goods from one country to another through maritime way, traders face certain risks.
 Marine insurance policy offers coverage to traders to protect them from those risks.
 Constant changes in climate situations increase the chances of accidents that destroy transporting goods.
 This has increased demand and adoption of the marine insurance policy, providing financial protection against destroyed goods.

 The ship owners’ segment will hold the second-largest share in the market.
 Marine insurance policies cover ship owners against almost every type of unfortunate calamity.
 They help them manage risks associated with those calamities like accidents, damage to property, and loss of life.
 As this insurance covers the equipment of the ship owners against the dangers caused by natural disasters, it faces an increase in demand leading to market growth.

 As per the region, the global marine insurance market is segmented into North America, Europe, Asia-Pacific, and LAMEA.

 Europe will likely command the regional market and develop at a CAGR of 2.42%.
 Europe strongly relies on the marine sector to produce economic output and jobs.
 In nations like the UK, Germany, and France, the marine industry supports an estimated 9,00,000 jobs.
 As a result, marine insurance is crucial for ship owners transporting commodities by water to handle business risks.